zxlim/ICT2x01-p4-6/README.md

 <br /><br />
 **1. Open a new Issue on GitHub**
 <br />
-Describe the hotfix that is being worked on.
-Assign it to the relevant person and label the Issue as a `hotfix`.
+- Describe the feature that is being worked on.
+- Assign it to the relevant person(s).
+- Label the Issue with the `hotfix` label.
+- Add the Issue to the `ICT2101/2201 Team Project` Project Board and set the appropriate column depending on Issue status.
+- Add the Issue to the `Milestone 3 (Project Development)` Milestone.

 **2. Branch off from `master` branch on GitHub**
 <br />